Salt & Wind Travel

 Finally, the porcini is the king of mushrooms in central Italy as it grows extensively in the Apennine mountains, which run from Parma to Umbria.
 Be sure to check the origin of mushrooms to make sure they’re from Italy if you’re buying in the country.

-Various Uses For Mushrooms In Italian Cooking: You’ll see mushrooms used a lot in recipes that are served in the Fall and from regions that are more about the land than the sea (think Umbria, Tuscany, the Alpine regions, and even the inland parts of Sicily).
-A few classic recipes that use mushrooms in Italian cooking are risotto, with polenta, marinated, sott’olio (aka preserved as part of an antipasto platter), tossed in scallopine, tossed with tagliatelle pasta, and as part of a Marsala sauce.
+You'll see mushrooms used a lot in recipes that are served in the Fall and from regions that are more about the land than the sea (think Umbria, Tuscany, the Alpine regions, and even the inland parts of Sicily).

-Tips For Making This Side Dish
+Tips For Making These Italian Mushrooms

-Use Any Type Of Mushroom: This recipe will work for most types of mushrooms you’ll encounter in an American or Italian market, be it button mushrooms, cremini, or porcini.
+This recipe will work for most types of mushrooms you’ll encounter in an American or Italian market, be it button mushrooms, cremini, or porcini.

-Clean The Mushrooms Well: There are myriad ways to clean mushrooms, but we like to use a damp kitchen towel and wipe off the mushroom caps.
+There are myriad ways to clean mushrooms, but we like to use a damp kitchen towel and wipe off the mushroom caps.
 If you’re using a bigger mushroom with a more fibrous stem, you may want to trim the end or even peel the tougher part.

-Don’t Move Them Too Much: The difference between great and not-so-great taste in mushrooms often comes down to technique.
+The difference between great and not-so-great taste in mushrooms often comes down to technique.
 You want to cook them over medium-high heat and move them minimally so they can brown, which in turn maximizes flavor.

-Add Some Wine If Desired: Many classic recipes for Tuscan-style mushrooms call for broth or wine to be added at the end of sautéeing to form a small sauce.
+Many classic recipes for Tuscan-style mushrooms call for broth or wine to be added at the end of sautéeing to form a small sauce.
 If you want to do so, add enough of either to cover the bottom of the pan and stir to coat.
 Then cook it until it’s slightly reduced (there are still a few tablespoons in the pan), and the alcohol smell is cooked off if using the wine.

-Make a Lot In The Oven: If you want to make a big batch of mushrooms, you can do so by roasting them in a single layer on a baking sheet.
+If you want to make a big batch of mushrooms, you can do so by roasting them in a single layer on a baking sheet.
 Follow the technique we use for this truffled mushroom pizza.

-Don’t Use Pecorino Romano Cheese: FYI, we are not calling for Pecorino Romano cheese but rather for the more mild, less aged sheep’s milk cheese known simply as Pecorino.
+FYI, we are not calling for Pecorino Romano cheese but rather for the more mild, less aged sheep’s milk cheese known simply as Pecorino.
 If you can’t find it, feel free to use Parmigiano-Reggiano.

 Go stock up on all your cooking essentials, then head into the kitchen, make this, and share it with us by tagging @saltandwind and #swsociety on social!